newatoms/beta/_private/customers/stby/posts-and-research/service design is everywhere/tweet.md

-"The development of brilliant ideas that stimulate our society happen only when there is space for them to exist." [insert link]
+"Brilliant ideas that stimulate our society happen only when there is space for them to exist." [insert link]